QA-Code-Exercise/paint-calculator/README.md

 Because each applicant's code should be secret from one another, we should not submit it to the same repo.

 1. Clone the repo (do not fork)
-1. Create a new repo on Github and use what is cloned as the initial commit
+2. Create a new public repo on Github
+3. Add the new repo as as a new remote
+* `git remote add uptake <url>`
+4. Initialize the new repo with what is cloned
+* `git push uptake master`
-1. Create a new branch off of master to put your changes on
+5. Create a new branch off of master to put your changes on
-1. Run the application locally
+6. Run the application locally
 * `pip3 install -r requirements.txt`
 * `python3 app/run.py`
-5. Perform testing and debugging activities
+7. Perform testing and debugging activities

 ## Submitting

 To make it easier on everybody, it's best if we use a PR to diff what work was completed.

+1. Make any and all commits to your new branch and push the changes
+* `git push uptake <branch>`
-1. Create a PR to your new repo
+2. Create a PR to your new repo
-1. Make sure you include your test plan and any automated tests
+3. Make sure you include your test plan and any automated tests
-1. Include any other text in a file - which tests would be suited for a lower level execution, or any problems encountered...etc
+4. Include any other text in a file - which tests would be suited for a lower level execution, or any problems encountered...etc
-1. Send the link to the PR
+5. Send the link to the PR